 As a result, even when marketers capture the true essence of an organization in a brand promise, it may not appear genuine if the technical interactions don’t reinforce the essence as well.

 Think about a simple example.
-It used to be that as I walked into the barber shop someone would say hello as soon as I arrived.
-During normal hours, the barber would simply remember the order in which I arrived and personally ask me to take a seat when it was my turn.
+It used to be that as I walked into the barbershop, someone would say hello as soon as I arrived.
+During normal hours, the barber would simply remember the order in which I arrived and personally ask me to take a seat, then call me when it was my turn.
 If it was busy, I was asked to take a number (or, in some cases, to sign in on a paper log).
 The simple numbering mechanism held my place in line, allowing the barber to keep track of the order and ultimately call me to the chair.

-Today, when I walk in to a barber shop, I’m asked to sign in on an touchscreen device placed strategically at the door.
+Today, when I walk in to a barbershop, I’m asked to sign in on a touchscreen device placed strategically at the door.
 Regardless of whether the barber still welcomes me and personally asks me to sign in, the first several minutes of my barbershop experience are dominated by software.
-This is both a dangerous dilemma and powerful opportunity.
+This is both a dangerous dilemma and a powerful opportunity.

 If I find the experience frustrating and a use of technology for its own sake (or even worse, for marketing’s sake), I will quickly forget the pleasant hello with which I was welcomed.
 The software destroys the brand promise.

 On the other hand, the software experience has an opportunity to reinforce the brand.
-If it is easy to use and reinforces the commitment to personalized service by remembering my favorite barber, the last time I was in, and my styling preferences, the brand has been reinforced and I am likely to have a higher regard for this barber shop.
-In fact, I may even be ripe for an upsell: perhaps I’ll get the shampoo today.
+If it is easy to use and reinforces the commitment to personalized service by remembering my favorite barber, the last time I was in, and my styling preferences, the brand has been reinforced and I am likely to have a higher regard for this barbershop.
+In fact, I may even be ripe for an upsell: perhaps I’ll get the shampoo and shave today.

 Software is now the brand regardless of what industry you’re in.
 Customers are experiencing your brand through distribution channels that you may never have intended.

-Is your business embracing software or are you allowing your customers to find their own ways to interact with your brand through software?
-If you are embracing the need to embrace innovation, are you strategically thinking about your consumer experience and how it reinforces your brand?
+Is your business embracing software, or are you allowing your customers to find their own ways to interact with your brand through software?
+If you are embracing the need to embrace innovation, are you strategically thinking about your customer experience and how it reinforces your brand?
 If not, you may be building just another IT system that destroys your brand.